KuchaHyells/GROUP-A-BIOINFORMATICS-REPOSITORY/README.md

 Billiyakhamsu Yusuf-UG18/MDHA/1021,
 SCRIPTS;
 SCRIPTS created also by contributors of this git repository using different programming languages that prints their names, email addresses, slack usernames and area of interest in bioinformatics are also found attached to this repository.
-LIMITATIONS; however we were unable to develope a bash script that can clone this git repository, and also one of the contributors uploaded two scripts of which one is in zip formart, and that was an unintended, please take note. thank you
+LIMITATIONS; however we were unable to develope a bash script that can clone this git repository, and also one of the contributors uploaded two scripts of which one is in zip formart, and that was unintended, please take note. and we look forward to any correction and more explannation thank you